kylebaron/vera/inst/doc/about.md

 1. I have a model written in mrgsolve and I wish to do local sensitivity analysis on selected parameters and outputs.
-1. I would like to plot the sensitivity analysis.
+1. I would like to plot the results of my sensitivity analysis.

 ## Summary of Requirements